 “Yea.
 Everything is fine,” replied Alex.
 “We should go.”

 “Ok?”
-Kiyro said slightly confused.
-He thought for a moment that there was slight tension in the air between the two people.
+Kiyro said, slightly confused.
+He thought for a moment that there was a slight tension in the air between the two people.

 “Hey guys, wait up,” Jack waved them down while Isabel followed closely behind them.
-Isabel peeked over Jack’s shoulder, trying to get a glimpse of what was going on.
+Isabel peeked over Jack’s shoulder, trying to get a glimpse of what was happening.

 “Are you guys going out?”
-Isabel asked both Eve and Alex, while they were walking towards their destination.
+Isabel asked Eve and Alex while they were walking toward their destination.

 “Excuse me?” said Alex.

 “No. No. It’s nothing like that.
 We’re just friends.”
 Eve quickly replied.
-She shook her hands in front of her denying anything that was happening between them.
+She shook her hands in front of her, denying anything happening between them.
 “He just doesn’t like to be touched.
 See.”
 Her finger slowly reached over towards his bare skin, and Alex pulled back quickly before she could even touch him.

 “No. I just don’t like people touching me.”

-“Well, I thought you were guys had something going on.
+“Well, I thought you guys had something going on.
 You guys would look nice together.
 Almost like a perfect picture of beautiful people.”
-Isabel couldn’t help but feel a bit jealous of how Eve and Alex looked.
-Their tall figure and perfectly defined body that would be considered a rarity few people had.
+Isabel couldn’t help but feel jealous of how Eve and Alex looked.
+Their tall figure and perfectly defined body would be considered a rarity few people had.

 “No. Look at his face.
 It would be a sin if he didn’t.
-He’s probably already has someone in his life.”
+He probably already has someone in his life.”
 Eve snickered.
-She continually teased him trying to poke him with her finger.
+She continually teased him, trying to poke him with her finger.
 “It wouldn’t make sense if he didn’t.”

 “I don’t have a girlfriend.”